UI functionalities and features

 Info

-Cumulocity IoT applications provide tooltips when you hover over a particular screen element.
-When you use Cumulocity IoT applications on touch devices, tooltips are shown when you touch a screen element for a longer time.
+Cumulocity applications provide tooltips when you hover over a particular screen element.
+When you use Cumulocity applications on touch devices, tooltips are shown when you touch a screen element for a longer time.

 Application switcher